 Line 47 – Why does being imperiled make a species understudied?
 Many imperiled species are extensively studied.

 Response: We have revised the statement.
-We did not state that all imperiled species are understudied.
+We did not mean to suggest that all imperiled species are understudied.

 Line 55 – Isn’t the primary objective to describe growth in both the LaPlatte River and Great Chazy River?
 The abstract indicates this.